smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 of [RFC6749](https://tools.ietf.org/html/rfc6749#page-10), along with the access token.
 If the app receives a refresh token along with the access token, it can exchange this refresh token for a new access token when the current access token expires (see step 5 below).
-A refresh token should be bound to the same `client_id` and should contain the same set of claims as the access token with which it is associated.
+A refresh token MUST BE bound to the same `client_id` and MUST contain the same, or a subset of, the set of claims authorized for the access token with which it is associated.

 Apps SHOULD store tokens in app-specific storage locations only, not in system-wide-discoverable locations.
 Access tokens SHOULD have a valid